Jinaz/eeg_erp_tf_se/README.md

 # This is a repository for my semesterproject for EEG at university stuttgart

+Feel free to visit: https://github.com/Jinaz/eeg_erp_tf_se  Here I uploaded my results.
+This zip should contain all needed things.
+If anything is missing feel free to drop me a message on ilias.
+Maybe some 3D framework is not doing its thing.

 # N170  dataset
 I chose this dataset because this one I could make the most out of.
 Imagining the experiment setup and procedure were the easiest for me on this one.
 ## running: